In which culture in Setu Tribe rooted?

 “The generalized meaning of feathers signified honor & connected the owner with the Creator and the bird the feathers came from.
 Native Indian warriors were awarded a feather when they took coup or were particularly brave in battle.
 When a feather falls to earth, the Native Americans believe it carries all of the energy of its former attachment on a bird to a living being.
 Feathers are perceived as gifts from the sky, the sea and the trees.
 Feathers arrive unexpectedly, but not without purpose.”

 Setu Tribe is committed to healing one another and our world.
-We respect and accept that the path to healing is different for each person, and is carved out by countless circumstances - including family, community, heritage, etc. We aim to evolve as a planet - to honor, to educate, and to move with intention as we do this good work for humankind.
+We respect and accept that the path to healing is different for each person, and is carved out by countless circumstances - including family, community, heritage, etc. We aim to evolve as a planet - to honor, to educate, and to move with intention as we strive to do this good work for humankind.